 Don’t repeat a negative in your answer.
-For example, if the journalist says the public has branded you and your executives are a bunch of incompetents.
+For example, if the journalist says the public has branded you and your executives as 'a bunch of incompetents'.
 Never use the word incompetent in your reply.
 Simply say, “That’s not true – we understand very clearly what we do and are working hard to fix the problem.”

 However, it will be important to say what it is you ARE doing to fix the problem if your answer is to have any traction.
 If possible, ignore a negative question and go directly to your message.

 Attempt to find out what the questions will be in advance.
 Tell the producer or reporter you want to do this so you are fully prepared, and preparation will make for a better interview.